- Video Tutorials

 GQueues will create a task named dentist appointment and set a due date of November 27th and a time of 1pm.

-If the queue is not specified with [square brackets], tasks created via email are placed in the Inbox queue and can be dragged to a more specific queue at any time.
+If the queue is not specified in the email address or with [square brackets] in the subject line, tasks created via email are placed in the Inbox queue and can be dragged to a more specific queue at any time.

 Add a Task via Instant Message

 NOTE: This feature only works with the original Google Chat, not the newer Google Hangouts

 Send an instant message to and a new task will be instantly created in your Inbox with the appropriate date and time if specified.

 For example, if you type brunch sunday at 11am

 GQueues will create a task named brunch and set a date of next Sunday and a time of 11am